LDassen/ArtemisTests/ArtemisTests/Ginkgo/MultiBrokerSetup/Testcases.md

 - No artemis cluster is running.
 - Predefined broker configuration is correct.
 - Broker setup contains 3 brokers.
-- That port 61619 is opened without SSL.

 # Happy cases
 - Three brokers are successfully set up and are running.
 [1]